Affiliated Computer Services

 ACS, its employees, and its PAC spent more than $3 million on political contributions at the federal level from 1990 to 2013, according to the Center for Responsive Politics.
 At the state level, ACS, its employees and its PAC have spent over $1.06 million in 27 states from 2003 to 2013, including contributions to candidate races, party committees, and ballot measures.

-According to "Subsidy Tracker," a project of Good Jobs First, ACS has received over $15 million in government subsidies.
+According to "Subsidy Tracker," a project of Good Jobs First, Xerox has received over $19 million in government subsidies from 2004 to 2012, much of that through various ACS subsidiaries.
 These have taken the form of enterprise zones, training subsidies, tax credits, loans, and property tax abatements.

 Chief Executive Officer